wcaleb/rebel-constitution/csa-constitution.md

 shall have the right to take to such Territory any slaves lawfully held by them in any of the States or Territories of the Confederate States.

-(4) The Confederate States shall guarantee to every State that now is, or hereafter may become, a member of this Confederacy, a republican form of government; and shall protect each of them against invasion; and on application of the Legislature or of the Executive when the Legislature is not in session) against domestic violence.
+(4).
+The Confederate States shall guarantee to every State that now is, or hereafter may become, a member of this Confederacy, a republican form of government, and shall protect each of them against invasion; and on application of the legislature, or of the executive (when the Legislature is not in session) against domestic violence.

-### ARTICLE V
+## ARTICLE V

 Section I. (I) Upon the demand of any three States, legally assembled in their several conventions, the Congress shall summon a convention of all